autokitteh/kittehub/categorize_notify/README.md

 ```

 Now send yourself a new email and watch the workflow do its job!

 ## Known Limitations

 - **ChatGPT**: the prompt for this workflow works for simple cases.
 It may have mixed results for emails that lack detail or have nothing to do with the channels provided.
-- **E-mail polling**: the polling mechanism is basic and does not cover edge cases.
+- **Gmail mailbox polling**: the polling mechanism is basic and does not cover edge cases.